shivag12/Tschool-bootcamp-device-ref/README.md

  Since the BLE packet maximum length is 20 bytes, the maximumm size of a feature's data field is 18 bytes.

-For more information on the ST BLE : https://github.com/STMicroelectronics-CentralLabs/BlueSTSDK_Android
+For more information on the ST BLE Protocol Specs, Please refer the BlueST protocol spec document attached.